Understand delegation in a canvas app

 - =, <>, >=, <=, >, <

 - Constant values that are the same across all records, such as control properties and global and context variables.

 You can also use portions of your formula that evaluate to a constant value for all records.
-For example, Left( Language(), 2 ) doesn't depend on any columns of the record and, therefore, returns the same value for all records.
-It's effectively a constant.
-Use of context variables, collections, and signals may not be constant and, therefore, will prevent Filter and LookUp from being delegated.
+For example, Left( Language(), 2 ), Date( 2019, 3, 31 ), and Today() don't depend on any columns of the record and, therefore, return the same value for all records.
+These values can be sent to the data source as a constant and won't block delegation.

 The previous list doesn't include these notable items:

 - String manipulation functions: Lower, Upper, Left, Mid, Len, ...

 - Volatiles: Rand, ...

 In Sort, the formula can only be the name of a single column and can't include other operators or functions.

 Table shaping functions